A Veterans Day Message

 Veterans Day celebrates the service of all United States military veterans, while Memorial Day honors those who lost their lives while in military service.
 There’s one more military holiday, Armed Forces Day, on which we honor those currently serving in the U.S. military.

-These people do some of the hardest jobs there is, with little understanding from the civilians in their home towns.
+These people do some of the hardest jobs there is, with little understanding from the civilians in their hometowns.
 It’s hard to understand something you’ve never experienced.
-Suffice it to say that their job and their experiences in places like Korea, Vietnam, Libya, Grenada, the Persian Gulf, Somalia, Kuwait, Iraq, Afghanistan, Syria, and other conflict riddled zones is likely much harder than we can imagine.
+Suffice it to say that their job and their experiences in places like Korea, Vietnam, Libya, Grenada, the Persian Gulf, Somalia, Kuwait, Iraq, Afghanistan, Syria, and other conflict-riddled zones are likely much harder than we can imagine.
 A look at the chronological list shows some striking repeat conflicts.

 (view the list here)